Thursday, April 30, 2015

 3 tablespoons of chili powder

-1 teaspoon of dried oregano
+1 teaspoon of ground cumin powder1 teaspoon of dried oregano

 1/4 teaspoon of chipotle pepper powder